smartIU2/executorch_android_face_analysis/README.md

 export_executorch.py -h
 ```

 Be aware that when exporting with and without dynamic input shapes, you have to manually delete the unwanted models from "./android/app/src/main/assets".
-Otherwise the Android application will prefer the dynamic model, if it is found.
+Otherwise, the Android application will prefer the dynamic model, if it is found.

 You could also use different models than the ones from [abhilash88](https://huggingface.co/abhilash88) for the face analysis, by changing the model identifiers in the transformers ".from_pretrained" calls in the export_executorch.py file.
-Different facial emotion recognition models, based on the same [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) base model, have been tested succesfully without any changes to the code.
+Different facial emotion recognition models, based on the same [google/vit-base-patch16-224](https://huggingface.co/google/vit-base-patch16-224) base model, have been tested successfully without any changes to the code.
 Other models might need more experimentation.